NWA PowerrrTrip

 NWA PowerrrTrip, part of the NWA Pop-Up Event series, was a professional wrestling supercard produced by the National Wrestling Alliance (NWA) in conjunction with Tried-N-True Pro Wrestling.
 The event took place on February 12, at the Valor Hall in Oak Grove, Kentucky.
-The event was a taping for NWA Power on FITE TV.
+The event was a taping for NWA Powerrr on FITE TV.

 Production

 Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced during the seventh season of the NWA's weekly web series, Powerrr.